nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 The consequences of these disparities can be dangerous.
 For example, people whose homes lack adequate heating might use space heaters, which are a fire risk.
 In January 2022, a malfunctioning space heater sparked a fire that killed 17 people in a high-rise building in the Bronx.

+Affordability and barriers to cooling can also result in consequences to health.
+Lack of air conditioning can result in heat stress during warmer weather and periods of extreme heat, making existing health conditions worse and, in extreme cases, resulting in hospitalization and even death.

-### Housing instability: When housing isn’t affordable, people’s living situations become unstable.
+### Housing instability: When people’s living situations become unstable their mental and physical health is at stake.

-A lack of affordable and healthy housing often leads to unstable housing.
-Most evictions occur because people can’t pay rent.
-The resulting impacts of moving frequently, eviction, and homelessness all threaten health both in the short term and over time.
+A lack of affordable and healthy housing often leads to housing instability.
+Most evictions occur because the tenant can’t pay rent, and can result in frequent moves and homelessness, both of which threaten health in the short term and over time.
 New Yorkers living in high-poverty neighborhoods experience eviction at more than four times the rate of those living in low-poverty neighborhoods.

 <div class="my-4 py-2 border-top border-bottom">
 <iframe title="Evictions are more common in higher poverty neighborhoods" class="" aria-label="Scatter Plot" id="datawrapper-chart-DEEg2" src="https://datawrapper.dwcdn.net/DEEg2/3/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="550" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();</script>